 The place also features the exceptional native life.
 Here, you would be able to explore the Aboriginal heritage of the Booderee, decorated with extensive botanical gardens.
 Also, you can enjoy and see the whales put on a spectacular show at Jervis Bay.

-The best time to visit is when the weather is ideal from April to June and August to November.
+to visit is when the weather is ideal from April to June and August to November.

 Cape Le Grand National Park